caybokotze/caybokotze/readme.md

 <h1 align="center">Caybo Kotzé</h1>
 <h3 align="center">Code is a tool which I use to solve my problems.</h3>
 <p>I enjoy programming for work and for fun.
 My interests lie in creating useful, high performance web and mobile applications.
-I use codeo to do that.</p>
+I use code as my tool to do that.</p>
 <hr />

 <p align="center">